bemer/containers-on-aws-workshop/05-ContinousDelivery/README.md

 Click in **Save all**

 Next step, we need to change de IAM role associated with our CodeBuild environment.
-In the AWS Management Console, go to **Services** > in the search filed type `iam` and select **IAM** from the drop down list
+In the AWS Management Console, go to **Services** > in the search field type `iam` and select **IAM** from the drop down list

 ![Select IAM](/05-ContinousDelivery/images/iam.png)